xishansnow/BayesianModelingandComputationInPython/markdown/chp_02.md

 Nevertheless, in practice it is better to just think of it as a diagnostic tool without trying to over-interpret it.

-The $\hat R$ for the parameter $\theta$ is computed as the standard deviation of all the samples of $\theta$, that is including all chains together, divided by the root mean square of the separated within-chain standard deviations.
+The $\hat R$ for the parameter $\theta$ is computed as the standard deviation of all the samples of $\theta$ divided by the root mean square of the separated within-chain standard deviations.
 The actual computation is a little bit more involved but the overall idea remains true {cite:p}`vehtari_rank_2019`.
 Ideally we should get a value of 1, as the variance between chains should be the same as the variance within-chain.
 From a practical point of view values